What is P.E.T.?

 • For Families: Promotes lasting relationships and consistent, peaceful problem-solving.

-• For Participants: Provides both theory and practical skills in a small, interactive group led by an experienced instructor.
+• For Participants: Provides both theory and practical skills in a small, interactive group led by qualified instructors.

 To register for the full class, please click here.